aeternam-13/RecipesAppFlutter/README.md

 Limitations:
 The API doesn't expose a method for fetching all meals.
 There are inneficient ways to do it, like fetch every letter and joining the recipes into a single lists.

+The values return for the API are in a terrible state, it has 20 posible ingredient keys instead of a list, same for mesures

+I had to reconvert the response into a flutter usable one